 I left NYC before the fireworks display on the East River to avoid holiday traffic but was not the only one with that plan in mind and a four-hour drive stretched into six.
 I had a plush ride and satellite radio, so it was inconvenient but hardly onerous all things considered.
 When I finally got home, I checked my work and personal email accounts.
 Waiting patiently was a reply from the pretty girl on Match who I sent a note to before I left town for the weekend.

-Megan was a real estate paralegal who recently moved to Washington DC from Minneapolis.
-I don’t remember the specifics what we wrote over those first couple of days of trading emails back and forth, but I sent her my number very early on and said we should chat by phone.
-I had found mixed results on Match over the ten years I had been using the site to meet the women I never had the guts to talk to in person when I saw them out at the clubs dancing.
+Megan was a paralegal who recently moved to Washington DC from Minneapolis.
+I don’t remember the specifics of what we wrote over those first couple days of trading emails back and forth, but I sent her my number very early on and said we should chat by phone.
+I had found mixed results on Match over the ten years I had been using the site to meet women I never had the courage to talk to in person when I saw them out at the clubs dancing.
 My only real rule was to move from the virtual to the actual in the shortest time possible to avoid falling in love with a fantasy again.
 After a couple of long phone calls, we agreed to meet at the fountain in Dupont Circle the coming weekend.
 It had been less than a week since our first email.

 We sat there for hours, talking and smoking and drinking like we had known each other forever.
 It was something that had never happened in all my years of dating.
 At one point we looked up and realized it was night.
 Megan lived just up the hill in Adams Morgan, so we split the tab at her insistence and walked to Columbia Road NW and up to 18th Street NW.
-We both pointed out interesting architectural and urban details along the way, yet one more indication confirming the chemical and emotional and intellectual reactions that provide the underlying foundation for love at first sight.
+We each pointed out interesting architectural and urban details along the way, yet one more indication confirming the chemical and emotional and intellectual reactions that provide the underlying foundation for love at first sight.

 Our final stop of the evening was Tryst, a coffee shop and lounge that served grub any foodie could love.
 The baked goods were off the charts as well which is why Megan suggested it for a nightcap of a latte and a pastry.
 Long a baker in her own right, this place met her high standards.
 I had never been to the place, but it was an awesome spot and would become one of our favorites in the years to come.
 I picked up the check and Megan protested.
 I said she could pay me back with a good night kiss and earned a smile as well as a nod.
 The deal was struck.

-We walked back to Columbia Road, around the corner to Biltmore Street and the entrance to her building.
+We walked back to Columbia Road, around the corner to Biltmore Street and to the entrance of her building.
 The kiss she owed me was just as sweet and as soft as I suspected it would be given my girl’s full lips.
 Just the barest hint of tongue suggested the intimacy still to come.
 We finished with a long lingering hug and a promise to get together for a second date in the very near future.